Nini-Gamer74/Ubuntu-boot-animation-on-Android/README.md

-# Ubuntu Boot Animation for Android
+# Ubuntu boot animation on Android

 This is a custom Ubuntu boot animation made for Android devices.
 It shows the Ubuntu startup look when your phone boots.